-“Don’t stress to much about how to explain or introduce the items to your loved ones.
-If you are enthusiastic and begin engaging with the materials chances are your loved one will follow your lead,” says Wile.
+“Don’t stress too much about how to explain or introduce the items to your loved ones.
+If you are enthusiastic and begin engaging with the materials, chances are your loved one will follow your lead,” says Wile.

 Try one of these great gift ideas for your loved one with dementia:

-- Joy for All companion pets.
+- Joy for all companion pet.
 These are life-like pets that move and make sounds like a real cat or dog.
 They are great for individuals with more advanced dementia who are no longer able to have a pet but enjoy the company of an animal pal.

 - Reminiscing books.
-Try 1950’s Fashion or The Splendor of Babies or another topic of interest.
+Try 1950’s Fashion or The Splendor of Babies as another topic of interest.
 These are books with large, engaging pictures and limited to no text.

-- Washable Paint Brush Pens.
+- Washable paintbrush pens.
 These pens are low-mess and easy to manipulate.
 The paint is contained in the pen and they have a large grip base.
-A perfect gift for creative individuals.
+This is a perfect gift for creative individuals.

 - Games for the whole family.
-Give Connect 4, UNO, Scrabble or Pop-Up board games a try.
+Give Connect 4, UNO, Scrabble, or Pop-Up board games a try.
 Brain games for seniors are a great way for your loved one to stay mentally sharp and entertained!

 - Indoor sporting activities.
-Indoor bean bag toss, horseshoes or golf are fun for seniors to do with grandkids.
+Indoor bean bag toss, horseshoes, or golf are all fun for seniors to do with grandkids.

 - Lacing cards.
 These are a great activity for those with advanced dementia who enjoy keeping their hands busy.